2024 FIVB Volleyball Boys' U17 World Championship: Qualification

 The qualification process was announced on 28 March 2023 with a total of 16 national teams to qualify for the final tournament.
 In addition to Bulgaria who qualified automatically as the host, 15 other teams qualified through five separate continental championships which were required to be held by 31 December 2023 at the latest.

-The slot allocation per confederation was setted as follow:
+The slot allocation per confederation was set as follows: